Key takeaways

 Can I use Aleve or ibuprofen with alcohol?

 Drinking alcohol in moderation while on Aleve or ibuprofen is not usually considered a serious problem.
 However, for people who are on long-term treatment with an NSAID, it’s a good idea to avoid drinking alcohol.
-Taking an NSAID with alcohol could lead to an increased risk of side effects, such as stomach ulcers, bleeding, kidney problems, and drowsiness.
+NSAID use with alcohol could lead to an increased risk of side effects, such as stomach ulcers, bleeding, kidney problems, and drowsiness.

 Aleve vs. ibuprofen for back pain

-Which is better: Aleve, ibuprofen, or Tylenol?
+Which is better: Aleve, Ibuprofen, or Tylenol

 Tylenol is not an NSAID.
 Instead, it contains acetaminophen, which is classified as a pain reliever and fever reducer.
 Acetaminophen is comparable to NSAIDs for treating pain and fever, but it won’t be as effective as an NSAID for treating inflammatory conditions, such as arthritis.
 Someone with high blood pressure, heart problems, or kidney damage may be recommended Tylenol instead of an NSAID.
 However, taking too much acetaminophen can lead to liver problems.
 It is best to talk to a healthcare professional about choosing the right OTC medication.